milahu/hocr-editor-qt/doc/ai-prompt.md

 yes, add update functions in this parser module. but the parser module is broken, find_words returns an empty list of words.

+---

+ok, now we need to integrate class Word with class WordItem